SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 and best practices.

-Today, I employ agentic and generative AI across the SDLC and full development stack: imagining, planning and architecture through deployment and maintenance.
+Today, I employ agentic and generative AI across the SDLC and full development stack: imagining, planning and architecture through development, deployment and maintenance.

 _Essentially, I'm an old-school coder who's manic about crafting software that I'm proud of, with an unyielding sense of curiosity.
 I love this shit._